MakingMofongo/NiflVeil/README.md

 ## 🛠️ Dependencies (A Smith's Requirements)

 - hyprland (your vessel through the desktop seas)
-- wofi (because even Vikings need menus)
+- wofi (optional, because even Vikings need menus)
 - jq (for parsing the runes...
 I mean, JSON)
 - waybar (optional, but recommended for keeping track of your veiled windows)